adambard/learnxinyminutes-docs/bash.html.markdown

 }

 # Calling your function
-foo "My name is" $NAME
+foo "My name is" $Name

 # There are a lot of useful commands you should learn:
 # prints last 10 lines of file.txt